helenah2025/LuantiRPG/README.md

 # LuantiRPG
-RPG engine mod for Luanti
+RPG engine mod for the [Luanti](https://www.luanti.org/) voxel engine.

 ## Introduction
 The intention of this Luanti mod is to provide a complete MMORPG experience for Luanti servers.